wdi-sg/js-functions-and-dom/README.md

 ## Exercise 5
 The third div should contain a number that increments by 1 every 0.5 seconds.

-Make it so that clicking on the div decreases the number by 1.
-_Bonus: Make it so that the user cannot decrease the number by more than 2 per 0.5 seconds via clicking._
+_Bonus: Make it so that the number does not increment as long as the 2nd div is not displayed/visible._

 ## Exercise 6
 There is an unordered list with some elements.
 Make the even-numbered list elements turn red 4 seconds after the document loads.
 The list elements with a class of simple should turn blue 6 seconds after the document loads.

+_Hint: You can select more than one element with `document.querySelectorAll()`._

 ## Exercise 7
-When the user clicks on one list element, the NEXT element down the list turns gray.
+Make the font color of the first list element red after 1 second.
+After every second, make the next list element red, as long as its class is not "simple".
+When a list element is made red, the color of the previous list element should be reset to black.

+_Bonus: Write your code in such a way that it still works as expected when the classes of the list elements are changed via the console while the page is loaded._